2023 Most Popular Nursing Bachelor's Degree Schools in Minnesota

 Read full report on Nursing at University of Minnesota - Twin Cities

-St Catherine University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of Saint Paul, St. Kate's is a private not-for-profit college with a small student population.
+With a ranking of #8, St Catherine University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Located in the city of Saint Paul, St. Kate's is a private not-for-profit school with a small student population.

 About 96% of the students majoring in nursing at the school are women while 4% are male.